sporgj/nexus-code/README.md

 trusted hardware, which enables the secure processing of sensitive information without any leakage.
 NeXUS is built on top of Intel SGX and the current prototype uses FUSE.
-Furthermore, the trusted portion is also equipped with a datalog logic engine for Attribute-Based Access Control (ABAC) enforcement.
+Furthermore, the trusted portion is also equipped with a datalog logic engine for Attribute-Based Access Control (ABAC) enforcement over files and directories.
+The entire prototype runs without requiring any server-side modifications, and results show good performance on typical user workloads.

 Please consult the `INSTALL.md` for instructions on how to build NeXUS on your platform.